thoughtbot/ios-on-rails/book/iOS/api_client_afn.md

         return _sharedClient;
     }

 With AFNetworking, we don't have to manually set up the session configuration and session with our own custom init method.
-We simply initialize the client using `initWithBaseURL:`, which means that our paths later will be relative to this ROOT_URL.
+We simply initialize the client using `-initWithBaseURL:`, which means that our paths later will be relative to this `ROOT_URL`.

 ### Setting the Session Headers